giprocida/Debezium-practical-examples/README.md

     --list
 ```

-Since the connector is not up, there will be no topics other than the default one.
+Since the connector is not up, there will be no topics other than the default ones.

 Let's start out first connector: